Skin Tone: Light to Medium with warm undertones

 - Good longevity.

-Yes, I do recommend it and yes, I will repurchase.
+Yes, I do recommend it to everyone.
+This is a must try liquid lipstick.
+Yes, I will repurchase.